LuMinAung40794408/WorldPopulationReport/CODE_OF_CONDUCT.md

 ---

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the **Scrum Master (Lu Min Aung)** at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the **Scrum Master** [Lu Min Aung](https://github.com/LuMinAung40794408) :
-📧 lumin.aung@mitgroup.edu.mm

 All complaints will be reviewed and handled with fairness and confidentiality.